 Fell’s Point: Fell’s Point is packed with dozens upon dozens of locally-owned shops, bars, and restaurants.
-Some of the shops I loved popping into the most were Su Casa for furniture, Hats in the Belfry (Preakness hat, anyone?) and the Natty Boh Store if you really want to pick up something to show off your Maryland pride!
+Some of the shops I loved popping into the most were Su Casa for furniture, Hats in the Belfry (Preakness hat, anyone?) if you want to pick up something to show off your Maryland pride!

 The Sandlot: I saw this bar on one of my friend’s Instagram pages, and I knew I had to visit!
 The Sandlot is a massive bar that’s right on the Harbor that sits on a manmade beach.
 It’s open from 4-11pm daily, and you can relax with friends, play volleyball or bocce, and enjoy delicious cocktails.

 Union Craft Brewery: Union Craft is a must see if you’re in Baltimore!
 We happened to visit during a special summer pool party, so it was pretty hoppin’ when we made our way over.
 It was founded in 2011 and has been thriving ever since.
 Their Old Pro Gose has to be one of the best beers I’ve ever had, and I’d also recommend trying out their most popular beer, Double Duckpin.
-They come out with a ton of delicious seasonal beers as well, so it looks like I’ll have to swing a trip to Baltimore every few months so I can taste them myself!
+They come out with a ton of delicious seasonal beers as well, and we’ve made several trips to Baltimore over the past couple of years to check out what’s new on tap.

 Charm City Pedal Tour: This was a much-needed workout during our visit!
 Hop on a pedal tour and to roll, not crawl, from bar to bar in Fell’s Point.
-We stopped at three spots during our tour and each bar had pretty amazing drink specials.
+We stopped at three spots during our tour, and each bar had pretty fantastic drink specials.
 The tours last for 2 hours, and it’s a great way to spend the afternoon.